-6 Willowood Court Toronto, Ontario M2J 2M3 Management's Discussion & Analysis For the year ending December 31, 2023
+6 Willowood Court Toronto, Ontario M2J 2M3 Management's Discussion & Analysis For the year ending December 31, 2024

-This Management Discussion and Analysis ("MD&A") should be read in conjunction with the audited financial statements of Talmora Diamond Inc. (the "Company" or "Talmora") for the year ended December 31, 2023.
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with the audited financial statements of Talmora Diamond Inc. (the "Company" or "Talmora") for the year ended December 31, 2024.

+This MD&A was prepared as of April 17, 2025.
 The Company's reporting currency is the Canadian dollar and all amounts in this MD&A are expressed in Canadian dollars.
 The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS").
 The Company's public filings can be found under the Company's profile on the SEDAR website (www.sedar.com).